Tribal Healing Program

 The Medicine Wheel

-The Medicine Wheel, also called the Sacred Hoop, is a physical representation of the Native American ideology of universal interconnectedness.
-For generations, tribes have adopted the wheel’s mentality for physical, emotional, and spiritual healing.
+The Medicine Wheel is a physical representation of the Native American beliefs of universal interconnectedness.

 The Four Directions